 - The Door (1930)

-Enjoyed reading her autobiography My Story (1931) and would love to read the updated version of My Story (1948) that she published in later years.
-Very hard to find!
+Enjoyed reading her autobiography My Story (1931) and the updated version of My Story (1948) that she published in later years.

 All of her books I’ve read as ebooks as I’ve only once seen her books in a shop in Australia.
 Some of her ebooks can be downloaded for free here.